Bexhill West railway station: History

-Despite the shorter route to London and the impressive station buildings, passengers continued to prefer the LB&SCR's more centrally-located station.
+Despite the shorter route to London and the impressive station buildings, passengers continued to prefer the LB&SCR's more centrally located station.
 In 1917, the Railway Executive Committee ordered the closure of the branch from January 1917.
 Although goods services began again from November 1917, full passenger services were not restored until March 1919.
 The 1923 grouping led to the SE&CR becoming part of the Southern Railway which renamed the LB&SCR station "Bexhill Central" whilst the SER's station became simply "Bexhill" and finally "Bexhill West" in November 1929.
+A Southern Railway platform sign (“Bexhill West”) is on display at the Bexhill Museum.
 The Southern arranged for most main line services through Crowhurst to include three corridor coaches for Bexhill West to avoid the need to change trains, but this still failed to tempt passengers on to the branch.
 In 1930, consultants engaged by Bexhill Town Council recommended the construction of a link line between the two lines, but nothing came of this nor of the proposal in 1937 to electrify the line at the same time as the Hastings Line.
 Although now very much referred to as a branch, the line temporarily took on main line status when services on the Hastings Line were temporarily diverted to Bexhill West between 27 November 1949 and 5 June 1950 while Bo-peep tunnel was closed for partial reconstruction.
 Emergency bus services ran from Crowhurst to St Leonards, Hastings and Bexhill West.
 Services on the East Coastway Line terminated at St Leonards West Marina.
 The line's push-pull trains were replaced in June 1958 by two-car diesel-electric units which connected with the London to Hastings diesel-electric units at Crowhurst.
 Sunday services were withdrawn from January 1960.
 The line's demise was confirmed by its inclusion in the Beeching Report, and it finally closed to all traffic from 15 June 1964.